vladimir-fly/SimpleBlazorTest/README.md

 # SimpleBlazorTest
-Short example of using Blazor (Blazor.net) framework
+Short example of using [http://Blazor.net]Blazor.net framework

 Simple data objects runtime editor.
 At start this application creates instances of classes from DataTypes directory and provides web view to edit their fields and properties.